MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 For example, when a SAP administrator creates a user in SAP Cloud Identity Services using its admin console, the user may not have a `userName` property.
 However, that property may be the one used for matching with users in Microsoft Entra ID.
 If the `userName` property is the one intended for matching, then you would need the SAP administrator to update those existing SAP Cloud Identity Services users to have a value of the `userName` property.

 For another example, the application administrator may have set the user's email address as a property `mail` of the user in the application, when the user was first added to the application.
-However, subsequently the person's email address and `userPrincipalName` might have been changed in Microsoft Entra ID.
+However, later the person's email address and `userPrincipalName` might have been changed in Microsoft Entra ID.
 However, if the application did not require the email address, or the email provider had a redirect that allowed the old email address to keep forwarding, then the application administrator may have been unaware that there was a need for `mail` property being updated in the application's data source.
-Resolving this inconsistency can be done by either the application owner changing the `mail` property on the application's users to have a current value, or changing the matching rule, as described in the following sections.
+This inconsistency can be resolved by either the application owner changing the `mail` property on the application's users to have a current value, or by changing the matching rule, as described in the following sections.

 ### Update users in the application with a new property